 What if my neighbour’s tree branches or roots damage my property?

 The owner of a tree is responsible for any damage.
-You can ask him to pay money to compensate you.
+You can ask him for money to compensate you.
 If he refuses, you can take him to court.

-An example of a tree owner being found responsible is a case of a large pine tree that dripped sap onto the vehicles of three neighbours.
+An example of a court finding a tree owner responsible is a case of the owner of a large pine tree that dripped sap onto the vehicles of three neighbours.

 But what if a violent storm caused your neighbour’s branches to damage your property?